Entry Package

 • A written English translation must accompany any French language submission.
 Entries without translation to English will not be eligible for judging.

 • ICE Awards are not responsible for any entrant submission error.
-The decision of the jury and ICE Awards is FINAL.

 • The jury reserves the right to disqualify material not submitted according to specifications for each category, without notification or refund.